Grape varieties that originated outside Italy or are best known for wines of other countries:

 Moscato Rosa The Muscat family is a large and varied group that has white—Muscat of Alexandria (Zibibbo) and Muscat Blanc à Petits Grains (Moscato Bianco)—and red versions (Moscato Nero), as well as this intermediate pink subtype.

 Primitivo Essentially the same as Zinfandel (both are biotypes of the Croatian Crljenak Kaštelanski aka Tribidrag).
 One of earliest ripening varieties in Italy.
 High in alcohol.
 Aromas & flavors: Red cherry, strawberry jam, plum; sometimes tobacco, tar, herbs.
 Best DOPs: Gioia del Colle DOC, Primitivo di Manduria DOC.

 Trebbiano Prolific group of several unrelated varieties, all white.
 The only related ones are (1) Trebbiano Abruzzese and Trebbiano Spoletino and (2) Trebbiano di Lugana and Trebbiano di Soave (which are really Verdicchio).
 Primary varieties:

 - Trebbiano Abruzzese: The highest-quality Trebbiano (apart from the ones that are actually Verdicchio).
 High acidity.
 Aromas & flavors: White flowers, peach, citrus.

 - Trebbiano Toscano: The most planted type of Trebbiano.
 Same as Ugni Blanc, the grape of Cognac in France.
 High in acidity.
 Aromas & flavors: Generally neutral; can be delicately herbal and lemony.

-Vernaccia Nera Vernaccia Nera is genetically identical to the Garnacha of Spain (Grenache in France and many other countries), as are Cannonau and Tai Rosso, but all of them have developed in relative isolation for centuries.
+Vernaccia Nera Vernaccia Nera is a genetic match with Garnacha of Spain (Grenache in France and many other countries), as are Alicante, Cannonau, and Tai Rosso, but all of them have developed in relative isolation for centuries.
+Light in color.
+Aromas & flavors: Floral, herbal.

 Welschriesling (Riesling Italico)

 Zibibbo Aka Moscato di Alessandria (Muscat of Alexandria).
 Member of the large Muscat family of varieties; offspring of Moscato Bianco.
 Aromas & flavors: Apricot, orange blossom, lily of the valley, ginger, dried herbs; (sweet wines) orange jam, caramel, fig, raisin.
 Best DOP: Pantelleria DOC.